EmeryCSI/CSI-244W24_GuidedActivity3/README.md

 #### Step 5: Testing the Application

-1. **Run Your Server:**
+- **Run Your Server:**
+   - Before you can run your server make sure that you are in the same director as server.cs
+            ```powershell
+                cd ..
+            ```
-   - Use the command `node server.js` to start your server.
+   - Use the command `npm run dev` to start your server.

 2. **Test the Pages and Form:**
    - Visit `http://localhost:3000` in a browser to view the `index.html` page.
    - Go to `http://localhost:3000/support` to access the support form.
-   - Test submitting the form and ensure the server processes it as expected.
+   - Fill out the form with information and click submit.
    - A `formdata.txt` file should have been created containing the information from the form.

 3. **Debugging:**